 from kafka import KafkaConsumer import sys bootstrap_servers = ['localhost:9092'] topicName = 'myTopic' consumer = KafkaConsumer (topicName, group_id = 'group1',bootstrap_servers = bootstrap_servers, auto_offset_reset = 'earliest')

-As we can see we need to setup which group consumer belongs to.
+As we can see we need to set up which group consumer belongs to.
 Also, we need to specify offset from which this consumer should read messages from the topic.
-In above case, we have specified auto_offset_reset to earliest which means this consumer will start reading messages from the beginning of the topic.
+In the above case, we have specified auto_offset_reset to earliest which means this consumer will start reading messages from the beginning of the topic.